AromaKitsune/Windows-XAML-Styles/README.md

 * Media Controls:
   * Large album art image
   * Translucent background
-* Removed the UI elements for Fun facts, tips & "Like the image that you see?", those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
+* Removed the UI elements for Fun Facts, Tips, and "Like the image that you see?", those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
-These custom styles can force remove them for Spotlight pics too.
+These custom styles can force remove them from Spotlight pics too.

 ## System Settings